 Alanna is a 2015 recipient of a McKnight Fellowship in Dance and received the opportunity to commission a solo dance by Israeli choreographer, Idan Sharabi “Solo un poco.”
 In September 2018 Alanna co-produced a joint showcase of Sharabi’s work, sharing the solo alongside NY-based artist, Troy Ogilvie, in partnership with The PlaygroundNYC and Gibney Dance Center.

 Alanna is a 2016 recipient of a travel/study grant from the Jerome Foundation to participant in the New Waves!
 Festival in Port of Spain, Trinidad (dir.
 Makeda Thomas), studying Afro-Caribbean dance and culture.
 As a solo artist, Alanna has retuned to Trinidad and Tobago, commissioning a solo from Trinidadian choreographer, Jamie Philbert to premiere in 2019.

-Alanna developed “Yam, Potatoe an Fish!” as an Artist-In Residence with Art On Purpose (Arima, Trinidad); Brooklyn Ballet School; Creative Outlet Dance Theater (Brooklyn, NY); Tofte Lake Center (funded by the Jerome Foundation); with support from the New Waves!
-Festival and individual donors.
+Alanna developed “Yam, Potatoe an Fish!” as an Artist-In Residence with Art On Purpose (Arima, Trinidad); through residencies with the Brooklyn Ballet School, Creative Outlet Dance Theater (Brooklyn, NY) and Tofte Lake Center (funded by the Jerome Foundation).
+Additional support was provided by the New Waves!
+Festival in Port of Spain, Trinidad; Movement Research at Judson Church (NY) and individual donors.